Ikomia-dev/IkomiaApi/doc/source/index_api.rst

 ^^^^

 A task represents the implementation of a specific algorithm.
 The common usage of the task object is to insert it in a workflow as a node and connect it to others tasks.
 But a task is also a standalone object that can be executed independently.
-In Ikomia platform, a task implementation have to follow a specific architecture (plugin mechanism) as described in :doc:`this section <index_plugin>`.
+In Ikomia platform, a task implementation has to follow a specific architecture (plugin mechanism) as described in :doc:`this section <index_plugin>`.
 This API provides high level functions to facilitate the use of Ikomia tasks (:py:mod:`~ikomia.core.task`).